efea-umich/cse-593/main-project/project.typ

 // below is a draft
 Based on these themes, we identified objective, testable requirements that focus on text-entry without implying specific implementation solutions:

-1. The watch must allow a user to preview and confirm a short auto-reply before sending, so accidental taps can be avoided.
+1. The watch must allow a user to preview and confirm any short auto-replies before sending, so accidental taps can be avoided.
 2. The watch must provide a simple means for correcting mistakes that does not involve multiple steps or hidden menus, aiming to reduce frustration with typos.
 3. The watch's text-entry interface must allow rapid one- or two-word messages to be composed without extensive scrolling or swiping, reflecting participants' focus on brevity.
 4. The watch must offer a discreet input method for environments where speaking aloud is awkward, addressing participants' hesitance to rely on voice.